-Proposals for non B1, B2 and B8 employment uses on the employment land allocated on these sites will not be supported unless it can be demonstrated that proposals for other uses meet, where appropriate, the following criteria:
+Proposals for non B1, B2 and B8 employment uses on the employment land allocated at North East Malvern will only be supported if it can be demonstrated that there is no reasonable prospect of the site being used for B1, B2 or B8 employment uses, and proposals for other uses meet the following criteria:

-- 1. They generate local employment, apprenticeship and training opportunities; - 2.
-They do not undermine the primary purpose of the employment allocation to meet the needs of businesses within South Worcestershire, the District and the NPA; - 3.
-They satisfy, where relevant, the sequential test within NPPF; and - 4.
-They are of a size and scale appropriate to its location and do not have a adversely harmful impact on the vitality and viability of the NPA's Town and District Centres and Neighbourhood Parades
+- 1. They generate local employment opportunities and do not undermine the primary purpose of the employment allocation to meet the needs of businesses within South Worcestershire, the District and the NPA; - 2.
+Retail and leisure uses must satisfy the sequential test for main town centre uses within NPPF and must not harm the vitality and viability of Town and District Centres and Neighbourhood Parades within the Neighbourhood Area.

-- 5.9.1 The allocations at North East Malvern38 and the Malvern Technology Centre (QinetiQ)39 provide 10 ha and 4.5ha respectively of employment land for the SWDP and neighbourhood plan period.
+- 5.9.1.
+The allocations at North East Malvern 35 and the Malvern Technology Centre (QinetiQ) 36 provide 10ha and 4.5ha respectively of employment land for the SWDP and neighbourhood plan period.
 In relation to the latter the allocation is for B1(b) research and development or associated uses.
-The associated uses are linked to a possible expansion of the adjacent Malvern Hills Science Park to create a Malvern innovation and technology park as described at paragraph 3 of the Reasoned Justification to policy SDWP53. - 5.9.2 In relation to North East Malvern policy SWDP 56 states 10ha of employment-generating uses.
-The Reasoned Justification states that future development is intended to incorporate 10ha of employment land and buildings in a location that is attractive to business interests retaining local businesses and attracting new investment into the area.
-It is proposed that this employment land allocation should be confined to development that is in the B Use Classes (B1 Business, B2 General Industrial and B8 Storage or Distribution).
-Proposals for other employment-generating uses such as small scale retail and leisure may be supported providing it can be demonstrated that - 5.9.3 These are the only two allocations for employment land within the NPA.
-There is very little spare capacity, if any, at any of the existing industrial estates.
-It is important for the long term viability and sustainability of Malvern as a place to work and do business that the employment land is protected over the plan period.
-Additionally, the Town Council will work with landowners, developers and others in the business community to help deliver employment development on the two allocations. - 5.9.4 Planning applications for proposals that seek any reduction in the levels of employment land on these two sites will be resisted.
-A report 'Employment Land Allocation at QinetiQ' by AMION Consultancy and Thomas Lister in April 201540 on behalf of MHDC assessed, in the context of representations to the SWDP, the need for the 4.5ha allocation.
-The
+The associated uses are linked to a possible expansion of the adjacent Malvern Hills Science Park to create a Malvern innovation and technology park as described at paragraph 3 of the Reasoned Justification to policy SDWP53. - 5.9.2.
+In relation to North East Malvern policy SWDP 56 states 10ha of employment-generating uses.
+The Reasoned Justification states that future development is intended to incorporate 10ha of employment land and buildings in a location that is attractive to